Thajesh2/19AI304-Fundamentals-of-C-Programming-2025-Odd-M1/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd
 # IAPR-1- Module 1 - FoC
-## Name : THAJESH  K
-## Reg.No: 212223230229
 # Ex.No:2
   Build a C program to display the value of a macro constant and a constant variable.
-# Date :
 # Aim:
   To build a C program that demonstrates the use of macro constants and constant variables.
 # Algorithm: